 About the Omaha Mobile Stage Program

-OMS focuses on creative workforce development, youth engagement in the arts, and increasing accessibility to live event production resources for underserved communities.
-Our internship program provides seasonal paid training, mentorship, and real-life work experiences for aspiring stagehands and audio engineers.
+OMS focused on creative workforce development, youth engagement in the arts, and increased accessibility to live event production resources for underserved communities.
+Our internship program provided seasonal paid training, mentorship, and real-life work experiences for aspiring stagehands and audio engineers.

 Thank you to our 2025 Production Crew!